huggingface/diffusers/examples/controlnet/README.md

 Since we passed the `--push_to_hub` flag, it will automatically create a model repo under your huggingface account based on `$HUB_MODEL_ID`.
 By the end of training, the final checkpoint will be automatically stored on the hub.
 You can find an example model repo [here](https://huggingface.co/YiYiXu/fill-circle-controlnet).

 Our training script also provides limited support for streaming large datasets from the Hugging Face Hub.
 In order to enable streaming, one must also set `--max_train_samples`.
-Here is an example command (from [this Blog article](https://huggingface.co/blog/train-your-controlnet)):
+Here is an example command (from [this blog article](https://huggingface.co/blog/train-your-controlnet)):

 ```bash
 export MODEL_DIR="runwayml/stable-diffusion-v1-5"